Updated: May 12

 Engagement sessions can be exciting and somewhat scary.
 Getting your fiancé to dress up, smile pretty, and not look stiff - definitely not an easy task!
 While the photoshoot requires extra effort, these images represent you as a couple and will be treasured forever.
 No pressure, right?!

 Being in front of the camera is intimidating, especially when you are questioning your hair and makeup.
 While it may be obvious to some, please do not overlook these important aspects of your look.
-You want to be 100% confident in your look, not channeling your inner-cosmetologist on such an important day.
+You want to be 100% confident, not channeling your inner-cosmetologist on such an important day.

-As a makeup artist, I highly encourage brides to hire professional vendors.
-This is a GREAT time to trial run a potential wedding day look and get to know a potential stylist.
+As a makeup artist myself, I highly encourage hiring professional vendors.
+This is a GREAT time to trial run a potential wedding day look and a stylist.
 Trust the professionals and take the burden off of yourself.
 You deserve it!

 If professionals are unavailable or not in your wedding budget, do not neglect practicing beforehand.
 Begin by practicing the look several times, at least a week before your engagement shoot.